Shoulder surgery with West Valley Hospital

 How much does it cost to get a shoulder surgery?

 The cost of your shoulder surgery will depend on the type of shoulder surgery you require.
-At West Valley Hospital, the guide package price for shoulder surgery is £4897.
-A shoulder cuff repair using keyhole surgery is £6460.
-These quotes include unlimited aftercare.
+At West Valley Hospital, the guide package price for shoulder surgery starts from £4700.
+A shoulder cuff repair using keyhole surgery starts from £5600.
 After your consultation, we will give you a package price quote that is guaranteed for a minimum of three months.
 It carries a promise of no hidden extras to pay for, over the confirmed package price, even if you stay in the hospital longer or your treatment is more complex than anticipated.
 Our other self-funding options include pay as you go and interest-free finance medical loans.

 Your private medical insurance may cover the cost of your shoulder surgery.
 We advise that you obtain written confirmation from your insurance provider that they will cover your procedure before you commence treatment.